Sean Penn: Political views and activism

-Criticism of President George W. Bush
+George W. Bush administration

-On October 18, 2002, Penn placed a $56,000 advertisement in The Washington Post asking then President George W. Bush to end a cycle of violence.
-It was written as an open letter and referred to the planned attack on Iraq and the War on Terror.
+On October 18, 2002, Penn placed a $56,000 advertisement in The Washington Post, publicly asking then President George W. Bush to end military hostilities in Iraq and elsewhere.
+The advertisement was written as an open letter and referred to the planned attack on Iraq and the War on terror.

 In the letter, Penn also criticized the Bush administration for its "deconstruction of civil liberties" and its "simplistic and inflammatory view of good and evil."
 Penn visited Iraq briefly in December 2002.
-"Sean is one of the few," remarked his ex-wife Madonna.
-"Good for him.
+The criticism drew praise from Penn's ex-wife Madonna, who said, "Sean is one of the few.
+Good for him.
 Most celebrities are keeping their heads down.
 Nobody wants to be unpopular.
 But then Americans, by and large, are pretty ignorant of what's going on in the world."

 The Post advertisement was cited as a primary reason for the development of his relationship with Venezuelan president Hugo Chávez.
 In one of his televised speeches, Chávez used and read aloud an open letter Penn wrote to Bush.
-The letter condemned the Iraq War, called for Bush to be impeached, and also called Bush, Vice President Dick Cheney, and Secretary of State Condoleezza Rice "villainously and criminally obscene people."
+The letter condemned the Iraq War, called for Bush to be impeached, and also called then US Vice President Dick Cheney and US Secretary of State Condoleezza Rice "villainously and criminally obscene people."

-On April 19, 2007, Penn appeared on The Colbert Report and had a "Meta-Free-Phor-All" versus Stephen Colbert that was judged by Robert Pinsky.
-This stemmed from some of Penn's criticisms of Bush.
-His exact quote was "We cower as you point your fingers telling us to support our troops.
-You and the smarmy pundits in your pocket– those who bathe in the moisture of your soiled and blood-soaked underwear– can take that noise and shove it."
+On April 19, 2007, Penn appeared on The Colbert Report and had a "Meta-Free-Phor-All" versus Stephen Colbert that was judged by Robert Pinsky following Penn's criticisms of Bush.
+In the appearance, Penn said, "We cower as you point your fingers telling us to support our troops.
+You and the smarmy pundits in your pocket– those who bathe in the moisture of your soiled and blood-soaked underwear–can take that noise and shove it."
 He won the contest with 10,000,000 points to Colbert's 1.

-On December 7, 2007, Penn said he supported Ohio Congressman Dennis J. Kucinich for U.S. president in 2008, and criticized Bush's handling of the Iraq war.
+On December 7, 2007, Penn said he supported Ohio Congressman Dennis J. Kucinich in the 2008 US presidential election, and again criticized Bush's handling of the Iraq War.
 Penn questioned whether Bush's daughters, Jenna and Barbara, supported the war in Iraq.

-Hurricane Katrina
+Natural disasters

-In September 2005, Penn traveled to New Orleans, Louisiana, to aid Hurricane Katrina victims.
+In September 2005, Penn traveled to New Orleans, to aid Hurricane Katrina victims.
 He was physically involved in rescuing people, although there was criticism that his involvement was a PR stunt as he hired a photographer to come along with his entourage.
-Penn denied such accusations in an article he wrote for The Huffington Post.
+Penn denied such accusations in an article he wrote for HuffPost.
 Director Spike Lee interviewed Penn for Lee's documentary about Hurricane Katrina, When the Levees Broke: A Requiem in Four Acts (2006).

-Support for same-sex marriage

-On February 22, 2009, Penn received the Academy Award for Best Actor for the film Milk.
-In his acceptance speech, he said: "I think that it is a good time for those who voted for the ban against gay marriage to sit and reflect and anticipate their great shame and the shame in their grandchildren's eyes if they continue that way of support.
-We've got to have equal rights for everyone!"